Skip to main content

 28 of the Most Influential Black Innovators in Tech and Science

 From the creator of the GIF to the Hidden Figures at NASA, the contributions of Black innovators can be seen everywhere.
-Check out this list of some of the most influential Black innovators throughout the history of science and tech and honoring their achievements and legacies.
+Check out this list of some of the most influential Black innovators throughout the history of science and tech.

 The Black Inventor Online Museum